-Butylene glycol for skin is used in just about any kind of skin care or beauty product you can imagine.
-From make-up to moisturizer, and shampoo to serums, it’s pretty much everywhere, which is why it’s important to understand what it is and what it does.
-In short, it performs a myriad of functions from acting as a humectant to giving products a uniform consistency, making it a great, important ingredient.
+Butylene glycol for skin is used in just about any kind of skin care or beauty product you can imagine, which is why it’s important to understand what it is and what it does.
+It performs a myriad of functions from acting as a humectant to giving products a uniform consistency, making it an important ingredient in skincare.

-It’s absolutely no surprise that the beauty industry is constantly recalibrating its products.
-Taking away one ingredient and adding another, adding a little more of this and a little more of that.
-This is one reason butylene glycol is so popular right now.
 Often used as a replacement for propylene glycol (which we’ll discuss below), butylene glycol is thought to be less potentially irritating and just as effective.
-Because of its gentle nature and its incredible ability to hydrate the skin, it’s perfect for a number of skin types from dry to super sensitive--another reason it has incredible versatility!
+Because of its gentle nature and its incredible ability to hydrate the skin, it’s perfect for a number of skin types from dry to super sensitive--another reason it has incredible versatility.